Bareilly: Culture

 The Uttarayani fair is held annually on the occasion of Makar Sankranti.

 Among the major fairs held in Bareilly are the Chaubari fair, Nariyawal fair, Uttarayani fair and Dussehra fair.
 The Chaubari fair is held annually on the banks of Ramganga near Chaubari village.
 The fair takes place on the occasion of Kartik Purnima.
 The biggest attraction of this fair is the market of Nakhar Horses, in which people from far off areas come to sell and buy horses.
 The Nariyawal fair, which lasts for about 15 days, is the second largest fair of the city.
 The fair takes place on the occasion of Gupt Navratri in the temple complex of Goddess Sheetla located at Nariyawal.
 The fair is mainly a religious affair which is attended by devotees from far-flung districts in addition to the nearby villagers.
 The three-day Uttarayani fair is also organised every year at the Bareilly Club ground in Civil Lines by the 'Uttarayani Janakalyan Samiti'.
 The fair is held from 13 to 15 January on the occasion of Makar Sankranti.
 Several cultural events are held in Kumaoni and Garhwali languages, in which many artists from the nearby hill region come to perform.

 Transport

 Roads

 NH 530 connects Bareilly with Rampur.

 Bareilly lies on the National Highway 30, which connects Sitarganj in Uttarakhand with Vijaywada in Andhra Pradesh.
-The 2040 km (1267.5 mi) highway starts at the junction of NH 9 at Sitarganj, and passes through Bareilly, Lucknow, Allahabad, Jabalpur and Raipur to end at the junction of NH 65 in Ibrahimpatnam suburb of Vijaywada.
+The 2040 km (1267.5 mi) highway starts at the junction of NH 9 at Sitarganj, and passes through Bareilly, Lucknow, Allahabad, Jabalpur and Raipur to end at the junction of NH 65 in Ibrahimpatnamm suburb of Vijaywada.
 Other National Highways originating in the city include NH 530 (Bareilly-Rampur Highway), NH 530B (Bareilly-Mathura Highway) and NH 730B (Bareilly-Bisalpur Highway).
 The UP State Highway 37 (Bareilly-Nainital Road) also originates in Bareilly; so does the MDR29 W road, which connects Bareilly to Bilaspur via Shahi and Shishgarh.